MicroEJ/VEEPortQualificationTools/framework/platform/README.rst

 MicroEJ Platform Configuration Additions
 ========================================

 This directory contains all required files to properly configure an empty MicroEJ Platform project connected to a third party C BSP (Board Support Package) project.

-- The ``content`` directory contains files that must be installed in a MicroEJ Platform configuration directory (the directory that contains the ``.platform`` file).
+- The ``content`` directory contains files that must be copied into MicroEJ Platform configuration directory.
+  Configuration directory is the one that holds "[PLATFORM_NAME]-configuration" project that contains the ``.platform`` file.
+  This directory can be downloaded by cloning or downloading the repository through web interface.

-  It can be automatically downloaded using the following command line:
+  Optionally, if you have Subversion (svn command) installed, it also can be automatically downloaded using the following command line:

   .. code-block:: console